 Additionally, API’s aren’t simply about connecting to the cloud but about virtualizing communications and integrating them with open architecture services, with many big vendors now easily accommodating this.

 While there is inevitably some overlap between CPaaS and UCaaS and CCaaS - contact center as a service - really CPaaS is about designing the engine behind communication services, rather than just providing them.

-Here, therefore, we’ll look at the leading providers when it comes to providing the best in CPaaS services.
+Here, therefore, we’ll look at the leading providers when it comes to providing the best in CPaaS services for 2020.

 - Find the best IaaS providers here